flensrocker/flensrocker.github.io/_posts/2024-12-29-angular-stream-aggregate-resource.markdown

 ```ts
 type LoaderFn = (request: TRequest) => Observable<TResponse>;
 ```

+These are the first two properties of our `StreamAggregateResourceOptions`.

 The core of processing such a request stream (especially when "loading" instead of "posting") is the usual [`switchMap`](https://rxjs.dev/api/index/function/switchMap).
 Whenever a new request gets emitted the `loader` function will switch to a new stream of responses.